dannyvankooten/dutchfirecalc.nl/README.md

+This repository moved to https://git.sr.ht/~dvko/www.dutchfirecalc.nl on 2022-12-06 :warning:

+---

 # dutchfirecalc.nl

 Source code for [dutchfirecalc.nl](https://www.dutchfirecalc.nl/).
 Basically this is the Trinity study (with data from [Robert Shiller](http://www.econ.yale.edu/~shiller/data.htm), using historical S&P 500 stock prices from 1871 until the present)  while taking Dutch tax law into account.